 ~ Lisa Schwartz, Philadelphia Folk Festival

 What happens when four friends get together to plan a couple of sets of favorites?
+We’ll find out!

 We do know that ukuleles, harmonicas, trumpets, pedal steel guitars, guitars, vocals, harmonies, along with a myriad of surprises, will be involved.